davidbarratt/cache-tag/README.md

 ## Cloudflare Setup

-Finally, there is a bit of setup in [Cloudflare](https://www.cloudflare.com/).
-This is identical to the setup for the [standard cache tag purging](https://developers.cloudflare.com/cache/how-to/purge-cache/purge-by-tags/)
+Finally, there is some setup in [Cloudflare](https://www.cloudflare.com/) that is identical to the setup for the [standard cache tag purging](https://developers.cloudflare.com/cache/how-to/purge-cache/purge-by-tags/)

 1. Ensure that the origin is